-Ms H's husband has also complained about the delay to his transfer in very similar circumstances.
-There may have been some slight differences in the circumstances, but I don't think they are largely material and so haven't gone into detail about them.
-Where I think something is material I have referred to it below.
+Mr M's wife has also complained about the delay to her transfer in very similar circumstances.
+There were some slight differences in the circumstances, but I don't think they are largely material and so I haven't gone into detail about them.
+Where I think something was material I have referred to it below.